Day 4: L'Hopital Bernard Mevs, Port-au-Prince, Haiti

 Things got crazy pretty quickly with more trauma and gunshot wounds.
 What we are learning is that people no longer threaten you with a gun while robbing you.
 Instead they simply shoot the victim in the neck at close range and make off with whatever they get their hands on.
 This explains why we are seeing so many cervical spinal cord injuries/gunshot wounds.

 So, enter trauma patient one, a 33-year old who was brought in by ambulance (they mistakingly dropped him on to the exam table), with a gun shot wound at close range and a completely shattered C5-C6 spinal cord injury.
 If life wasn't hard enough for this young man, he then tested positive for HIV and syphillis.
 As the doctors said, he hit the trifecta.
-Not trying to make light of the morbid situation, but some of the docs are getting a little punchy from the overwhelming cases that keep coming through the door
+Not trying to make light of the morbid situation, but some of the docs are getting a little punchy from the overwhelming cases that keep coming through the door.

 The story which caught our hearts the most is a young boy named Jerry.
 He says he is 11 but looks more like 7.
 The police found him last night wandering the streets of Port-au-Prince.
 They noticed that his wrist looked to be in a funny position, so they brought him to the hospital.
 The orthopedist was able to reduce a wrist fracture and get him casted, but first he was treated to a full-on bed bath and washed from head-to-toe.
 This is a shocking thing to see in Haiti, as the nurses generally do not bath the patients (family is responsible for all food, washing and linens), but this boy was being given the royal treatment.

+It turns out his clothes were filthy, that the boy is homeless, unclear how long he has been wandering the streets of Haiti, and probably lying about his age in fear of getting in trouble.
 He was treated to a pair of sneakers (probably one of the Tight's we believe) and a soccer ball (thank you James Laura).
 A perfect fit.
 Small scrubs were rolled up to serve as pants which promptly fell to the floor when he stood up.
 It's amazing how many ways one can use the precut Thera-Band we brought down with us.
 They can serve as a quick belt when one's scrubs are sinking to the floor.
 So now the hospital has a little boy Jerry which every one of us wants to bring back to the States.
 He is spending the night tonight with the Radiologist Stacy.
 He has been showered with gifts and lots of attention but when all is said and done, this poor little boy has seen far too much devastation for his years and his story is too tender and it breaks our hearts.

 The highlight of the day was Susanne's stretch class attended by Nick, General Surgeon Allysa, Anesthesiologist Dave, one of the OR RN's and myself.
 It is amazing how wonderful we all felt after taking 15 minutes to do something good for our bodies.
 Our minds appreciated it as well!
 And I think we provided some entertainment to the Haitians coming in and out of the room we were stretching in.
 We got lot's of strange looks.